Dogs barking is a common act of action for them to communicate.

 But, once in a while, let them crash in your bed with you.
 If not bed, then at least in the same room as you would help them to feel comfortable.

 Generally, dogs with troubled pasts require extra attention.
 Letting them sleep close to you would give them reassurance and peace.

 Option 4: Separating Them from Everything Traumatic

 Lastly, take away everything that can remind them of their traumatic past.
 No dog should feel unsafe in its own house.

 It could be as silly as hiding your mop or as big as not touching them for a while.

 Any small gesture of kindness towards them would make them forever appreciative of you.
 So, treat them with love and compassion.

-Answer: Maybe, though it’s encouraged that you shouldn’t unless it’s important.
-Dogs are vulnerable when they sleep so invading their privacy that time might cause a disturbance.
+Maybe it’s encouraged that you shouldn’t unless it’s essential.
+Dogs are vulnerable when they sleep, so invading their privacy might cause a disturbance.
 But if you see your dog is having a psychotic episode or need to wake them up, you may gently pet them.

-Answer: Yes they can.
-Nightmares can affect anyone regardless of the species and dogs are no different.
-Usually, shelter dogs with abusive pasts or problematic nature tend to have shown signs of nightmares.
+Yes, they can.
+Nightmares can affect anyone regardless of the species, and dogs are no different.
+Usually, shelter dogs with abusive pasts or problematic natures have shown signs of demons.